Skip to content

 9

-Create a .env.local file and populate with your Supabase connection variables:
+Create a .env.local file and populate with your Supabase connection variables that you can get from the helper below, or from the project Connect panel:

 1